How I Cut Spend in Half and Doubled Signups for a Real Estate Law Firm

 Most legal accounts I audit have the same three problems: dirty tracking, broad intent, and generic copy.
 You don’t need to spend more to grow.
 You need to spend on the right queries with copy that filters in the right people.

-If this account had stayed on autopilot for another year, the firm would have burned another $32,000 on the wrong traffic.
+If this account had stayed on autopilot for another year, the firm would have burned five figures more on the wrong traffic.
 Catching it early was the whole game.

 Want this kind of rebuild on your account?
 Book a strategy call.